RhyJul/E-LIF-E-2.0/README.md

 ### 2. Data Validation

+To ensure the application collects accurate and meaningful information, each user input is assigned to a specific category and validated using an appropriate data type.
+This structure helps maintain data integrity throughout the program and ensures users provide responses that match the expected format.
+Below is an overview of the input categories used in the application alongside their corresponding data types and validation rules:

 The application validates all user input to ensure data integrity and a smooth user experience.
 This is implemented in `main-invoice.py` as follows:

 - **Stress level validation:** When the user enters their daily stress level, the program ensures that the input is a number between 1 and 5:
+Category: Daily stress measurement (1–5)
+Data type: Integer
+Validation: Must be a number between 1 and 5

 	```python
 	if not stress.isdigit() or not (1 <= int(stress) <= 5):
     	print("⚠️ Please enter a number between 1 and 5.")